Caramelized Mushroom Stock

 The onion just needs to be cut into 1/4in slices.
 The garlic cloves just need a little bashing with the back of a knife or a pounder to release the oils and enable the cloves to get golden.
 Like with the mushrooms, we want to caramelize the onions and get the garlic golden to bring out the sweet and nutty flavors for a deep, rich stock.
 The natural sweetness of caramelized onions and the savory nuttiness of caramelized garlic really rounds out the over flavor of the stock.

 Because we are going to caramelize the vegetables for the stock, I recommend a Dutch oven over the typical stock pot.
 Typical stock pots don’t have a good pan surface for optimum browning.
-They are either too thin or have the glued on bottom which isn’t great for browning the vegetables tend to stick and burn quicker than with a tri-clad or enameled cast iron Dutch oven.
+They are either too thin or have the glued on bottom which isn’t great for browning as the vegetables tend to stick and burn quicker than with a tri-clad or enameled cast iron Dutch oven.

 Storing the Caramelized Mushroom Stock